Monday, December 23, 2019

 The Argus December 31, 1931 http://nla.gov.au/nla.news-article4432544

-Back to Thomas and his asparagus - Roxburgh did not personally work on the farm, he employed a farm manager and by 1927 it was reported he had planted 100 acres of asparagus, and his farm was one of the most lucrative farms on the Kooweerup Swamp area, as a ready sale is found for the product at £1 per box.
+Back to Thomas and his asparagus, he did not personally work on the farm he employed farm managers and later his son, Leslie, managed the farm.
+By 1927 it was reported he had planted 100 acres of asparagus, and his farm was one of the most lucrative farms on the Kooweerup Swamp area, as a ready sale is found for the product at £1 per box.
 The rich, peaty soil is particularly adapted for the production of the plant, which grows to perfection.
-(The Age, September 28, 1927).
-By 1932, the farm had 120 acres under asparagus and in the cutting season 20 to 25 men are employed every day, and from 10cwt. to 15cwt. of asparagus a day are despatched. [cwt - hundred weight or 112 pounds or 50 kg].
-(The Argus, April 2, 1932)
+(9) By 1932, the farm had 120 acres under asparagus and in the cutting season 20 to 25 men are employed every day, and from 10cwt. to 15cwt. of asparagus a day are despatched(10) [cwt - hundred weight or 112 pounds or 50 kg].

 Australian Women's Land Army girls - Naida Rose and Jennie Shouewille working on Roxburgh's farm.